kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 Source: [`cpu-compatibility-asrock-e3c246d2i-noctua-nh-l9i.numbers`](../uploads/2020/cpu-compatibility-asrock-e3c246d2i-noctua-nh-l9i.numbers)

 Most Coffee Lake R CPUs are missing from Noctua list (tagged as `unreferenced`).
-I have no intention of overlocking, so we can still assume they're safe for our cooler, based on TDP and filiation to their Coffee Lake S ancestors.
+I have no intention of overlocking.
+We can still assume they're safe for our cooler, based on TDP and filiation to their Coffee Lake S ancestors.

-If the 35 W models would be perfect, there's no need to worry too much about TDP.
-All the candidates are in range and if it gets hotter towards 65 W, we can still artificially limit the CPU in BIOS.
+Low power 35 W models (T suffix) are safe choice.

+The no-suffix and F variants are great, and their TDP are perfectly in range with the cooler capabilities.
+If we find out 65 W to be too much, we can still artificially put a hard-limit to the CPU in BIOS.

-All in all, the logical choice is to go with a Core i3-9300 (or a Core i3-9100), whatever the variant, as the T and F are quite hard to find in retail and generally sold to OEM.
+As this upgrade is targetting VM usages, I'll skip the F-variant altogether.
+[GPU passthrough is still highly experimental in FreeBSD's Bhyve hypervisor](https://www.phoronix.com/scan.php?page=news_item&px=Bhyve-GPU-Passthrough-2019).
+But there's still [some hope](https://www.reddit.com/r/freebsd/comments/encul2/steam_os_in_bhyve_with_gpu_passthroughguidance/) to have the UHD 630 iGPU supported in the far future, and provide accelerated video encoding and decoding to VMs.

+My final shortlist is:

+1. **[Core i3-9300](https://www.servethehome.com/intel-core-i3-9300-benchmarks-and-review/)** to max out cache and frequency
+1. **Core i3-9300T** same as above with lower frequency but safe thermals
+1. **Core i3-9100** or **i3-9100T** as a choice of last resort, the two above getting harder and harder to find in retail as time goes (Intel prioritizing higher SKUs to increase margins)

 This will bring: